 Sinusitis is inflammation or infection of your sinuses.
-Sinuses are hollow spaces located behind your cheeks, eyes, and forehead.
-Sinusitis is most often caused by a virus.
+It is most often caused by a virus.
 Acute sinusitis may last up to 12 weeks.
 Chronic sinusitis lasts longer than 12 weeks.
 Recurrent sinusitis is when you have 3 or more episodes of sinusitis in 1 year.

 Manage your symptoms:

-- Drink liquids as directed: Ask your primary healthcare provider how much liquid to drink each day and which liquids are best for you.
-Liquids will help loosen the mucus in your sinuses and help it drain.
+- Drink liquids as directed.
+Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Liquids will help loosen and drain the mucus in your sinuses.

-- Rinse your sinuses: Use a sinus rinse device to rinse your nasal passages with saline (salt water) solution.
-This will help thin the mucus in your nose.
+- Rinse your sinuses.
+Use a sinus rinse device to rinse your nasal passages with a saline (salt water) solution.
+This will help thin the mucus in your nose and rinse away pollen and dirt.
 It will also help reduce swelling so you can breathe normally.
-Ask your primary healthcare provider how often to do this.
+Ask how often to do this.

-- Do not smoke: If you smoke, it is never too late to quit.
+- Do not smoke and avoid secondhand smoke.
+If you smoke, it is never too late to quit.
 Ask for information about how to stop smoking if you need help.
-Avoid secondhand smoke.

 Wash your hands often with soap and water.
 Wash your hands after you use the bathroom, change a child's diaper, or sneeze.
 Wash your hands before you prepare or eat food.